 Many residents of East Baton Rouge Parish would say that their quality of life is related to where they live and how easy it is to get to work, get kids to school, get involved with neighbors or have access to a local park.
 FUTUREBR sees the concept of the “20-minute neighborhood” – where residents can walk to essential amenities and services in 20 minutes – as a vital element of a healthy neighborhood.
 While many may prefer to drive, others will prefer walking to further enrich their own daily experience and to contribute to their quality of life.

-the FUTURE LAND USE MAP
+FUTURE LAND USE CATAGORIES

 - Parks and Open Space